Unit Testing | Software Testing

 Types of Unit Testing:

-There are 2 type of Unit Testing: Manual, and Automated.
+There are 2 types of Unit Testing: Manual, and Automated.

 Unit Testing Tools: